 The Samoa Shipping Company has a ferry between Apia and Pago Pago that departs once a week.
 The journey takes seven hours and costs $75 USD.
 However, when we were there the ferry was under maintenance for over 4 weeks.
-We heard that was not an unusual occurrence.
+We heard that was a common occurrence.
 With less time on the islands, it is safer to book one of the daily flights that leave from Apia to Pago Pago, American Samoa.
 Polynesian Air and Talofa Air fly several times a day from $150 USD return.

 Beach fales are open air bungalows and are the typical accommodation in Samoa.
 Waking up to the sound of the waves is a beautiful experience.
 However, it is not for everyone.
 With very heavy rain it could potentially be a very uncomfortable night.
-At each of the fales we stayed there were tarps to keep us dry if it did rain.
+At the fales we stayed there were tarps to keep us dry if it did rain.
 There are some accommodation with closed fales as well as proper hotel rooms in the larger towns.
 It is also possible to stay in Apia and take the bus or taxi for day trips around the island, but we recommend staying in fales.
-Nearly all of the fales include dinner and breakfast in their prices.
+Nearly all the fales include dinner and breakfast in their prices.